 Cats are obligate carnivores (meaning they have to eat some meat to obtain essential nutrients) with a natural diet consisting of a variety of small prey animals.
 Interestingly, cats do not even have the ability to taste “sweet2.”
 However, according to research posted by pet food manufacturer WALTHAM, cats do have the ability to self-regulate their nutrient intake.
 Through an extensive series of feeding studies, researchers determined that when cats were allowed to choose between a dozen different diets of varying nutritional composition, the cats achieved a target intake of 52% protein, 36% fat and 12% carbohydrate3.

 Additional influences on cats’ dietary choices include neophobia and monotony.
 This means that, on one hand, a cat may naturally reject a new food offering or might only eat small amounts of it at first.
 On the other hand, if fed the same diet for too long, the cat may be struck by the monotony and look to find a new/novel food instead2.
+It is important to remember that if you cat has a sudden change in interest in its normal diet a medical check-up is warrented.

 What does this all mean for your finicky cat?